BlasBenito/spatialRF/README.md

 variable, and a more or less large set of predictive variables.

-All functions but `rf_spatial()` work with non-spatial data as well if the arguments `distance.matrix` and `distance.thresholds` are ignored.
-In such case, the number of training cases is no longer limited by the size of the distance matrix, and models can be trained with hundreds of thousands of rows.
+All functions but `rf_spatial()` work with non-spatial data as well if the arguments `distance.matrix` and `distance.thresholds` are not provided In such case, the number of training cases is no longer limited by the size of the distance matrix, and models can be trained with hundreds of thousands of rows.
+In such case, the spatial autocorrelation of the model’s residuals is not assessed.

 However, **when the focus is on fitting spatial models**, and due to the nature of the *spatial predictors* used to represent the spatial